Brent-Rodgers/DreamTheatR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 R color palettes inspired by Dream Theater album artwork.
+Use these to spice up your plots and you’ll have the entire boardroom nodding in 19/16 before you can say **“Metropolis”**.

 ## Installation